feeless/feeless/README.md

 ## What is Feeless?

 **Feeless** is a **Nano** cryptocurrency node, wallet, tools, and Rust crate.
-This is not the official project for Nano, only a reimplementation written in Rust.
+This is not the official project for Nano, only an implementation written in Rust.
 The official Nano node implementation [lives here](https://github.com/nanocurrency/nano-node).

 ⚠ This is a work in progress.
 It's not ready to use as a real node! ⚠